Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

      * Knobs afford turning, pushing, and pulling.
      * Slots are for inserting things into.
      * Balls are for throwing or bouncing.
-6. Perceived affordances help people figure out what actions are possible with out the need for labels or instructions.
+6. Perceived affordances help people figure out what actions are possible without the need for labels or instructions.

 #### Signifiers
 1. Affordances are the possible interactions/actions between an interacting agent (like humans) and an object.